chipsenkbeil/distant.nvim/README.md

 Once started, all remote operations will be sent to that machine!
-You can try out something simple like displaying a list of files, directories, and symlinks by running `:DistantDirList /some/dir`, which will open a dialog that displays all of the contents of the specified directory.
+You can try out something simple like displaying a list of files, directories, and symlinks by running `:DistantOpen /some/dir`, which will open a dialog that displays all of the contents of the specified directory.

 ## Functions